 Prior to this the students, along with their friends, relatives and teachers, gather as many items and service vouchers as they can to go into a Silent Auction on the night.
 This along with ticket sales for the night, raise much needed funds for our Sister School in Honiara

-“Since the inception of this program the students and staff have raised over $85,000, a wonderful effort, when we consider, it is generally raised from the single event each year, with just a handful of students able to undertake this Program.
+“Since the inception of this program in 2011 the students and staff have raised over $110,000, a wonderful effort, when we consider, it is generally raised from the single event each year, with just a handful of students able to undertake this Program.

 To date the funds have been spent by Bishop Epalle Catholic School to purchase a new school bus, cement the once dirt floor of the Staff room and office, & supply a number of lap-top computers.
 The funds from the last couple of years fundraising have significantly contributed to build a new building to house the School Library, some General Classrooms and Computer lab.